BlocProtocol/BLOC-wiki/docs/mining/mobile-mining/Sleep-Mining.md

 Introducing Sleep Mining for [BLOC](https://bloc.money) — Make extra cash while you are sleeping using your mobile phone

-Cryptocurrency mining includes two functions, namely: adding transactions to the blockchain (securing and verifying) and also releasing new currency.
-Individual blocks added by miners should contain a proof-of-work, or PoW.
-Mining needs a device such as a computer or mobile device and a special program, which helps miners compete with their peers in solving complicated mathematical problems.

 [![SLEEP MINING](images/sleep-mining.jpg)](https://www.youtube.com/watch?v=WGVfNRHJ3ac)

 [BLOC](https://bloc.money) cryptocurrency has amazing an feature that balance the low end, middle and high end hardware while mining.That means that even if you use a smartphone or a normal computer or any other low end hardware, you will be able to mine the [BLOC.MONEY](https://bloc.money) with the same probabilty of coin reward.